Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KESQ

 Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake

-Survivors are still being pulled from the rubble in Turkey and Syria, more than 24 hours after a powerful earthquake toppled thousands of homes, killing nearly 4,900 people.
+Survivors are still being pulled from the rubble in Turkey and Syria, more than 24 hours after a powerful earthquake toppled thousands of homes, killing more than 6,300 people.

+The 7.8-magnitude quake hit just after 4 a.m. local time Monday, sending tremors hundreds of miles and creating disaster zones on both sides of the Turkey-Syria border, including areas home to millions of people already displaced by the civil war in Syria.

+A CNN team has witnessed the ongoing rescue efforts in Gaziantep, southern Turkey.
+From the ruins of one seven-story building, two adults and two children were rescued on Tuesday afternoon local time.
+Rescuers said that at least 20 more people were thought to be beneath the debris.

+“The weather conditions are really so bad,” said Talanci, who said temperatures were very cold.

+“I can’t believe that he (his friend) can make it but, you know, I always have my hope,” he added.
+“We’re just praying.”

-Among the survivors was a 14-year-old boy with a black eye who appeared to be conscious as rescuers carried him on a stretcher to a waiting ambulance in the southern Turkish city of Kahramanmaras.
+Elsewhere, CNN affiliate CNN Turk broadcast the rescue of a 14-year-old boy in Kahramanmaras, southern Turkey, live on air.
+He had a black eye but appeared to be conscious as rescuers carried him on a stretcher to a waiting ambulance.

 Here’s what we know: